domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Try to never leave Git unsynced.
 You may lose your computer (and your work in the process).

 Attempt to channel original thoughts into useful published form (e.g., in the real-world "meatspace", e.g., participation in plays, open mic sessions, freestyle raps, or in the digital "cyberspace", e.g., publication to GitHub, SoundCloud, etc.).
 We are mere tools of consciousness; vectors to publication of unique thoughts and cultural proliferation.

+Nothing matters except human decency and passing/fighting the boredom each day (and thereby not losing your sanity).